-Involving - where the Council works with members of the public throughout a decision-making process, so that public and private concerns have been consistently understood and considered.
+Involving - where the Council works with communities from early in the decision-making process, so that public and private concerns are consistently understood and considered.

 Collaborating - where the Council partners with the public throughout a decision-making process, and decision-making is shared.